 - Valuable Insights: The tool must be efficient and must make the data analysis-ready in real-time.
 It must also make the data easy for the data analyst and business analyst to gather valuable information and help make the data ready for prediction.

-Factors to be Considered When Choosing a Data Warehousing Tool
+Factors to Consider When selecting Data Warehousing Tools

 - Data Source: Before choosing the tool, one must analyze from what sources of data the tool extract the data for analysis.
 This ensures a smooth ETL process and any ingestion failures are also avoided.